| | |

 Hanging Gutter - visual of drilled holes

-I also drilled two ⅜" inch holes for drainage on the bottom of each gutter and four ⅛" holes for drainage as well.
+I also drilled two ⅜" inch drainage holes on the bottom of the planter gutter and four ⅛" holes for drainage as well.

 Looping rope - hanging gutter planters

-Next, cut your rope in half into two 10' lengths.
+Next, cut a generous section of loose cord.
+For this DIY project I cut the rope in half into two 10' lengths.

-Tie a knot at one end of each rope piece.
+Tie simple knots at the end of each rope piece.

-Thread the unknotted end of the rope through one of the holes in the bottom of the left gutter section and then out the hole in the side.
+Thread the unknotted end of the loose cord (rope) through one of the holes in the bottom of the left gutter section and then out the hole in the side.

 Measure 12" of slack and tie a knot between the second and third sections.
 You will have a knot underneath each gutter on each side.